Many OTs consider trying out traveling occupational therapy at some point.

 I still have all the cards.

-That type of thing doesn't happen to full-time staff.
-Everyone doesn't get together every three months to show them how much they appreciate them continuing to do their jobs.
-(Maybe it should?
+That type of thing doesn’t happen to full-time staff.
+Everyone doesn’t get together every three months to show employees how much they appreciate them continuing to do their jobs.
+(Maybe they should?
 Ha!)
 I had to say goodbye a lot as part of traveling, but I also got to meet a lot of amazing therapists and make some lifelong friendships.
 (Is that too cheesy?
-I'm getting sentimental now.)
+I’m getting sentimental now.)

-I'm not saying that the last days were my favorite; saying goodbye is always hard, but my first and last days at each facility definitely stick out in my memory, and the last days were often full of reminiscing and baked goods.
+I’m not saying that the last days were my favorite—saying goodbye is always hard—but my first and last days at each facility definitely stick out in my memory, and the last days were often full of reminiscing and baked goods.

 If someone was interested in pursuing work as a traveling therapist, how would you recommend they proceed?

 I would advise them to start contacting any travelers they know to see what they think of the companies they have worked with.
 Keep in mind that travelers get referral bonuses so they are motivated to help others sign up for their own company.
 Also, do your research online and contact a few companies you’re interested in.

 What is the difference in salary offered to a traveling OT with a master’s and an OT with a doctorate?

 I never compared my salary to that of an OT with a master’s degree.
 From my experience, though, I believe traveling salaries are based primarily on region and years of experience in a particular setting.